minister19/RL_pytorch_shared/Diaries.md

 ### 2021-12-05 Shawn: works on DDPG discrete.

 - .detach() is not applicable for wrapped functions that return tuple, thus perferring "with torch.no_grad():".
-- It seems for discrete problems, smaller gamma is good; while for continuous problems, largger gamma is good.
+- It seems for discrete models, smaller gamma is good; while for continuous models, largger gamma is good.

 ### 2021-12-06 Shawn: works on DDPG discrete.